legiti/legiti-android/README.md

 You can find more in-depth documentation about our frontend libraries and integrations in general [here](https://inspetor.github.io/docs-frontend).

 ### Library setup
-In order to properly relay information to Inspetor's processing pipeline, you'll need to provide your customer-specific authentication credential:
+In order to properly relay information to Inspetor's processing pipeline, you'll need to provide your customer-specific authentication credential (your authToken, which is provided to you by Inspetor)
-- authToken (provided by Inspetor)

 **P.S:** Remember to use the *sandbox* `authToken` when you are not in production